kutzer/URToolbox/README_Setup.txt

 Use Network and Sharing Center to configure IPv4 for Local Area Network

 FTP:
- - Username: root
+ - Username: root (UR default username)
- - Password: easybot
+ - Password: easybot (UR default password)
  - Host: IP address of desired robot
  - Port: 22
 Create programs in Notepad, saved as exampleName.script Connect FTP, and upload from computer into /programs directory of UR Then use teach pendant to place script in a program and run
- - Make sure it is nested in program, not outside
+ - Make sure it is nested in \program, not outside in \root directory
 	- Still some issues when trying to run URP files
  	- Instead, load script and then save natively to allow UR to compile .urp file

 TCP/IP
  - Host: IP address of desired robot